19-Year-Old Freshman Phenom Trevor Lawrence Is Already the Dream QB Prototype

 "The guy is unbelievable," wideout Tee Higgins said.
 "He's been dialed in since he's been the starter.
 Trevor being Trevor."

-“He’s OK,” Clemson defensive tackle Christian Wilkins joked after the win.
-“He’s an above average player.”
+"He's OK," Clemson defensive tackle Christian Wilkins joked after the win.
+"He's an above-average player."

 Consider that Lawrence did not secure the starting job until about a month into the season.
 Up until then, he shared snaps with Kelly Bryant—the QB who orchestrated Clemson's playoff run last year.
 When head coach Dabo Swinney made the move to go to Lawrence, Bryant left the program and recently announced he would play next year at Missouri.

-Since then, Lawrence has flashed brilliance.
-He finished the regular season with 25 touchdowns and only four interceptions.
+Since being named starter, Lawrence has flashed brilliance.
+He finished the regular season with 25 total touchdowns and only four interceptions.
 He was billed as the next great quarterback in college football—a quarterback so gifted that Hunter Johnson, a former 5-star recruit for the Tigers, transferred to Northwestern not long after Lawrence arrived—knowing what he was up against.

 "I definitely envisioned him being a great player," Swinney said after the game.
 "There's no question about that.
 That's why we recruited him.
 And after four games, I felt like he deserved to go start.
 He had great understanding and command of what we were doing.
 He just has done an incredible job."